mszegedy/aenquiz/README.md

 everything else.
 For actual usage instructions, read the (very thorough) README at `aenquiz-master/README`.
 Seriously, it even has a version history.

+2019 UPDATE: This is definitely not my most sophisticated or most
+    well-maintained program I've written anymore.